segFaultCity/ZephyrGroup3/README.md

 Import the virtual appliance by clicking file ->  import appliance and navigate and select the .ova file you donloaded in the previos step

-Boot Up the newly created virtual macine and login the the "User" account and use password "pass"
+Boot Up the newly created virtual macine and login to the "User" account and use password "pass"

 Navigate to Documents/zephyr in the terminal